 Consider a vulnerability management solution that can continuously scan workloads for vulnerabilities, compile reports and present the results in dashboards, and auto-remediate problems where possible.

-Zero Trust Approach
+9. Implement a Zero Trust Approach

 The Zero Trust (aka assume breach) approach is the gold standard for enabling cloud security.
 It entails not assuming any trust between services, even if they are within the organization’s security perimeter.

 The main principles of a Zero Trust approach involve segmentation and allowing for only minimal communication between different services in an application.
 Only authorized identities should be used for this communication aligned with the principle of least privilege.
 Any communication that happens within or with outside resources should be monitored, logged and analyzed for anomalies.
 This applies to admin activities as well.
 Here, you can adopt either native or third-party monitoring and logging tools.